Always From Scratch

 Do you have to bake mac and cheese?

 In some cases, yes.
 It mainly depends on the types of cheese you're using.
 You can make a stovetop cheddar mac and cheese without needing to bake it.
-But if you're using mozzarella, it's best to bake it, otherwise it will be way too stringy to eat.
+But if you're using mozzarella, it's best to bake it, or it will become stringy.

 Place in an airtight container in the refrigerator for up to 4 days.
-Reheat in the microwave in 1-minute intervals.
+The best way to reheat is wrapped in aluminum foil in the oven at 350 degrees F, but you can also reheat in 1-minute intervals in the oven.

 What to serve Mac and Cheese with